awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-schema.md

 Required: No

 [parameters](#param)
 An object that defines the parameters the document accepts\.
-For more information about defining document parameters, see **parameters** in the [Top\-level elements](sysman-doc-syntax.md#top-level)\.
+For more information about defining document parameters, see **parameters** in the [Top\-level data elements](sysman-doc-syntax.md#top-level)\.
 For parameters that you reference often, we recommend that you store those parameters in Systems Manager Parameter Store and then reference them\.
 You can reference `String` and `StringList` Parameter Store parameters in this section of a document\.
 You can't reference `SecureString` Parameter Store parameters in this section of a document\.
 You can reference a Parameter Store parameter using the following format\.

 ```
 {{ssm:parameter-name}}